bdobrica/ThinkPixelInfra/docker/models/snowflake-arctic/README.md

 Notes:
 - The `results` field is a list of output text items;
 - The `text` field is the input text item;
-- The `vector` field is a base64 encoded numpy array of type `np.float32`; the vector has dimensions of 1024x1;
+- The `dense_vector` field is a base64 encoded numpy array of type `np.float32`; the vector has dimensions of 1024x1;
+- The `sparse_vector` field is a dictionary of token integer indices and their float normalized weights, where:
+    - the key is the base64 packed big-endian unsigned long pack of absolute value of mmh3 of token; special tokens and punctuation are excluded from the token weights; tokens are converted to their lowercase lemma form; supported languages are English, French, German, Spanish, Italian and Romanian via spacy;
-- The `token_weights` field is a dictionary of token weights, where the key is the token and the value is a base64 encoded packed big-endian float32; the number represents the summed average attention (for each head) of the token relative to `<s>` token in the input text item; special tokens and punctuation are excluded from the token weights; the weights are not normalised and are not guaranteed to sum to 1.0 (the sum will be less than 1.0);
+    - the value is a base64 encoded packed big-endian float32; the number represents the summed average attention (for each head) of the token relative to `<s>` token in the input text item; the weights are normalized to 1.0;
 - The `metadata` field is optional and can be used to store additional information about the input text item.
 It is passed through to the output unchanged;
     - The `id` field is an integer identifier for the input text item;
     - The `extra` field is an optional dictionary of additional metadata;